syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/working-with-data.md

 ---
 layout: post
-title: Data binding in ##Platform_Name## Mention Component
+title: Data binding in ASP.NET MVC Mention control | Syncfusion
-description: Learn here all about how to bind with local datasource and how to fetch data from remote data using the service in Syncfusion ##Platform_Name## Mention component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Data Binding in Syncfusion ASP.NET MVC Mention control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Data binding
-publishingplatform: ##Platform_Name##
+publishingplatform: ejmvc
 documentation: ug
 ---

-# Working with Data
+# Working with Data in Mention

-The Mention loads the data either from local data source or remote data services using the [dataSource](../api/mention/#datasource) property.
+The Mention loads the data either from local data source or remote data services using the [DataSource](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_DataSource) property.
 It supports the data type of  either `array` or `DataManager`.

 The Mention also supports different kinds of data services such as OData V4 and Web API, and data formats such as XML, JSON, and JSONP with the help of `DataManager` adaptors.